deepeshuniyal/pahadidagdya.github.io/wp-content/plugins/wpglobus/readme.txt

 === WPGlobus - Multilingual Everything! ===
 Contributors: tivnetinc, alexgff, tivnet
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SLF8M4YNZHNQN
-Tags: bilingual, globalization, i18n, international, l10n, localization, multilanguage, multilingual, language switcher, translate, translation, WPGlobus
-Requires at least: 4.6
+Tags: localization, multilanguage, multilingual, language switcher, translation Requires at least: 4.6
-Tested up to: 4.7.3
+Tested up to: 4.7.4
 Stable tag: trunk
 License: GPL-3.0
 License URI: http://www.gnu.org/licenses/gpl.txt

-Multilingual / Globalization: URL-based multilanguage; easy translation interface, compatible with Yoast SEO, All in One SEO Pack and ACF!
+Multilingual/Globalization: URL-based multilanguage; easy translation interface, compatible with Yoast SEO, All in One SEO Pack and ACF!

 == Description ==

-**WPGlobus** is a family of WordPress plugins assisting you in making bilingual / multilingual WordPress blogs and sites.
+**WPGlobus** is a family of WordPress plugins assisting you in making bilingual/multilingual WordPress blogs and sites.

-> **Important Notes: PLEASE READ BEFORE USING WPGlobus!**
+= Important Notes: please read before using WPGlobus! =

 * NO AUTOMATIC TRANSLATION:
 	* WPGlobus does NOT translate texts!
 You will **translate texts manually**.
 * PAGE BUILDERS / COMPOSERS:
 	* The free version of WPGlobus is compatible with the WPBakery Visual Composer.
 Other builders, such as "Page Builder by SiteOrigin", "Beaver Builder", Fusion ("Avada"), Elegant ("Divi"), etc. - **require a premium add-on**, which is currently at the Beta-testing stage.
 [Please read the details here](https://wpglobus.com/wpglobus-page-builders-support/).
 * IF YOU WANT TO UNINSTALL:
-	* WPGlobus stores all translations using a special format: `{:en}English{:}{:fr}French{:}{:es}Spanish{:}...`.
+	* WPGlobus stores all translations using a special format: `{:en}English{:}{:fr}French{:}{:es}Spanish{:}`.
 If you decide to **deactivate WPGlobus**, you **must run the clean-up tool** to keep only one language.
 See the details on the "Welcome" tab in the WPGlobus Settings.
 * NO MULTISITE:
 	* The **multisite** mode (multiple virtual sites sharing a single WordPress installation) is **not tested and not supported**.
 * FREE / PAID: